Accreditation

 • Participate in an on-site assessment conducted by an independent accrediting agency, approved by the Commission.

-This certificate is often displayed in visible areas to assure patients, consumers and carers that we provide safe and high-quality services.
+This certificate is often displayed in visible areas to assure patients, consumers and carers that we provide safe and high quality services.

-When was NMHS last accredited
+When was NMHS last assessed for accreditation?

-• Sir Charles Gairdner Hospital – September 2023
+• Sir Charles Gairdner Hospital – May 2026

-• Osborne Park Hospital – September 2023
+• Osborne Park Hospital – May 2026

-• Women and Newborn Health Service – November 2021
+• Women and Newborn Health Service – December 2024

-• Mental Health – August 2022
+• Mental Health – November 2024

 • Public Health – September 2023

-• Dental Services – December 2020
+• Dental Services –November 2024

-What are the NSQHS Standards?
+What are the National Safety and Quality Standards?

 The National Safety and Quality Health Service (NSQHS) Standards were developed by the Commission in collaboration with the Australian Government, state and territories, the private sector, clinical experts, patients and carers.
 The primary aims of the NSQHS Standards are to protect the public from harm and to improve the quality of health care provision.
 They provide a quality assurance mechanism that tests whether relevant systems are in place to ensure expected standards of safety and quality are met.